 The GST Story: The Past, Present, and Future of Logistics Management with Technology

-Logistics optimization in India in not just a task, it’s a mission.
+Logistics optimization in India is not just a task, it’s a mission.
 People have been yearning for it since ages.
 Some have spent their life trying to make a broken system work.
 Initially, while setting up LogiNext, our core intent of logistics optimization through technological breakthroughs hit one of its biggest challenge as the optimization core in developing nations revolved around multiple tax loops.
-I never knew that along with having the best technology, we needed, perhaps, the best chartered accountants.
+I never knew that along with having the best technology, we needed, perhaps, the best-chartered accountants.
 But we made it work.
 It’s about solutioning and we derive our energy from it.

 But now it has happened.
 All for one, one for all.
 Standardized Goods and Services Tax (GST).

 Before we begin, we must accept a fact.
 It’s not perfect.
 Not many things are in their Version 1.0.
 But it’s movement in the right direction.
 If the initial indications are anything to go by, the future holds bright for logistics management.

 Let’s break it down in terms of time; past, present, and future; so, we can better understand the transformation that industries can expect.

 The Past: Traditional Logistics Movement Across the Nation

 One of the biggest challenges in logistics traditionally has been resource management.
 Resources include delivery personnel, vehicles, and drivers.
 Tracking and managing the multiple vehicles interlinking across multiple warehouses in different states was a big task before technology came to the rescue.